koskath/arete2/course_content/SC/final_md_files/Lecture14/lecture_14_slide_31_strategic-scope-across-the-total-supply-chain-how-to-vertically-and-horizontally-align-it.md

-# Strategic Scope across the total supply chain how to vertically and horizontally align it???
+# Slide 31 of Lecture 14 contains information about Strategic Scope across the total supply chain how to vertically and horizontally align it???

 The image presents a matrix that illustrates how different strategic layers must be aligned both **vertically** (within a single company) and **horizontally** (across the entire supply chain).
 The horizontal axis lists the major supply chain actors—Suppliers, Manufacturer, Distributor, Retailer, and Customer—while the vertical axis lists four key strategy dimensions: Competitive Strategy, Product Development Strategy, Supply Chain Strategy, and Marketing Strategy.